12.3 Ten-to-Sixteen Week Study Plan

 Key Takeaways

-• The 10-16 week plan is a preparation structure, not a TCOLE rule or eligibility requirement.
+• The 10-to-16-week plan is a preparation structure, not a TCOLE rule or eligibility requirement.

-• Use BPOC 736 as the content spine because it is the current official basic peace officer curriculum.
+• Use BPOC course 1000736 as the content spine because it is the current official 736-hour basic peace officer curriculum.

-• Front-load high-hour and high-core areas, then cycle weaker domains with mixed scenarios and full-length practice.
+• Front-load high-hour and high-core areas, then cycle weaker domains through mixed scenarios and full-length practice.

-• Every week should include retrieval practice, statute/rule review, scenario practice, and remediation notes.
+• Every week should pair retrieval practice, statute and rule review, scenario practice, and source-linked remediation notes.

 Building a Source-Based Study Calendar

-The official BPOC 736 curriculum totals 736 hours and gives the best available public spine for coverage.
-TCOLE does not publish a public item-weight blueprint in the provided sources, so do not treat any private percentage chart as official.
-Instead, build your calendar around the BPOC modules, the 2026 JTA core-task context, and your own practice results.
+The official BPOC course 1000736 totals 736 hours and gives the best public spine for coverage.
+TCOLE does not publish a public item-weight blueprint, so treat any private percentage chart as unofficial.
+Build your calendar around the BPOC modules, the 2026 JTA core-task context, and your own practice data.

-A 10-week schedule is compressed.
-A 16-week schedule allows more repetitions and remediation.
-Both should cover the same official domains: professional policing, constitutional and criminal law, Penal Code, Code of Criminal Procedure, Health and Safety Code, Alcoholic Beverage Code, victims and special populations, traffic and DWI, communication, de-escalation and force, investigations, patrol, medical, HazMat, firearms, active shooter, and exam logistics.
+A 10-week plan is compressed; a 16-week plan allows more repetition and remediation.
+Both must cover the same domains: professional policing and ethics, constitutional and criminal law, Penal Code, Code of Criminal Procedure, Health and Safety Code, Alcoholic Beverage Code, victims and special populations, traffic and DWI, communication, de-escalation and force, investigations, patrol, medical, HazMat, firearms, active shooter, and exam logistics.

 Phase10-week focus16-week focus

-Law coreConstitution, Penal Code, CCPAdd a second statute pass
+Law coreConstitution, Penal Code, CCPAdd a second full statute pass

 Public safetyVictims, juveniles, traffic, DWIAdd victim and traffic scenarios

-SkillsCommunication, force, reports, patrolAdd evidence and patrol sets
+SkillsCommunication, force, reports, patrolAdd evidence and patrol drill sets

-FinishFull exams and weak repairAdd two or three review cycles
+FinishFull-length exams and weak-area repairAdd two or three review cycles

 Applied Scenario Guidance

-If you have 16 weeks, use the first 8 weeks for first-pass coverage and the next 8 weeks for mixed scenarios, statute refreshers, and full-length practice.
-If you have 10 weeks, combine related modules and shorten passive reading, but do not cut emergency medical, mental health, traffic, force, or arrest/search/seizure.
-The JTA shows first aid and physical skills/mental health have high core proportions, so they deserve deliberate review even if they feel less traditional than Penal Code.
+With 16 weeks, use the first 8 weeks for first-pass coverage and the last 8 for mixed scenarios, statute refreshers, and full-length practice.
+With 10 weeks, combine related modules and trim passive reading, but do not cut emergency medical, mental health, traffic and DWI, force and de-escalation, or arrest, search, and seizure.
+The JTA shows first aid and physical-skills/mental-health categories carry high core proportions, so they earn deliberate review even when they feel less traditional than Penal Code memorization.

-Use a weekly cap on new notes.
-If your notebook grows but your practice score does not, switch to retrieval.
-Explain the rule aloud, then apply it to a scenario.
+Cap new notes weekly.
+If your notebook grows but your practice score stalls, switch to retrieval: explain the rule aloud, then apply it to a scenario.
 For legal topics, name the authority and the facts needed.
-For tactical or medical topics, name the phase, safety limit, resource request, and next reassessment.
+For tactical or medical topics, name the phase, the safety limit, the resource request, and the next reassessment.

 Exam Trap